dlundgren/facile-proxy-manager/README.txt

 Initial setup
 =============

-Facil Proxy Manager creates a settings directory under ~/.FacilProxyManager where it stores the following files::
+Facile Proxy Manager creates a settings directory under ~/.FacileProxyManager where it stores the following files::

-* ~/.FacilProxyManager/config
+* ~/.FacileProxyManager/config

 This is a ConfigParser-formatted configuration file.
 It allows you to set global default values, as well as server-specific settings.
 This file will be